-Safety measures will be controlled at a "check-in point" before the race, located at the transponder distribution area or as described during the Team leaders' meeting;
+Safety measures will be controlled at a "check-in point" before the race, located at the transponder distribution area or as described during the Team Leaders' meeting.

-Each Skater is responsible for wearing skates and protective equipment, as described above, when appearing at the start and during the whole race.
+Each Skater is responsible for wearing skates and protective equipment, as described above, when appearing at the start and during the entire race.

-2.3.
-Racing suit design guidelines for ISU Senior Events
+2.2.
+Racing Suit Design Guidelines for ISU Senior Events

-In order to clearly identify and recognize the athletes and national teams competing in Mass Start and Team races and to create a TV and spectator friendly exposure, design guidelines for racing suits as indicated below shall be respected:
+In order to clearly identify and recognize the athletes and national teams competing in Mass Start and Team races, design guidelines for racing suits as indicated below shall be respected:

 - a) Racing suits show a design clearly distinguishing the participating ISU Members (nations). - b) The racing suits clearly show the national identity / flag colors.
 Simple artwork will be accepted.
-For all ISU Members having flags similar to other Members in shape and color (i.e., Netherlands France Russia, Italy Hungary Bulgaria, Germany Belgium, etc.) a unique artwork shall be defined showing the national colors for the remaining part of the Racing Suits. - c) The country name or official ISU abbreviation must be displayed on the back part of the racing suit.
+For all ISU Members having flags similar to other Members in shape and color (i.e., Netherlands / France / Russia, Italy / Hungary / Bulgaria, Germany / Belgium, etc.) a unique artwork shall be defined showing the national colors for the remaining part of the racing suits. - c) The country name or official ISU abbreviation must be displayed on the back part of the racing

-This also means that ISU Members may use racing suits with one design for Mass Start/Team competitions and with a different design for individual distances.
+ISU Members may use racing suits with one design for Mass Start/Team competitions and a different design for individual distances.